 - NF1 (neurofibromatosis type 1) - some children with NF1 gene changes have learning problems and are at increased risk of tumours that are cancerous or non cancerous (benign)

 - PTPN 11 - this is related to a genetic syndrome called Noonan syndrome

 Doctors test for these gene changes as it helps decide which treatment is best.
 And researchers hope that learning more about JMML will improve treatment for all children with JMML in the future.

 Treatment for JMML

-Unfortunately, this type of treatment is only suitable for some children.
+Unfortunately, a transplant is only suitable for some children.
 Doctors and scientists are trying to improve treatment for this disease, but currently it is still difficult to cure.

-Coping with a diagnosis of a rare blood disorder can be especially difficult, both practically and emotionally.
+Coping with your child’s diagnosis of JMML can be difficult, both practically and emotionally.
 Being well informed about your child's condition and their treatment can make it easier to make decisions and cope with what happens.

-Leukaemia CARE provides support to anyone affected by blood cancer.
-They have information on their website about myeloproliferative disorders.
+Leukaemia Care provide support to anyone affected by blood cancer.
+They have information on their website about JMML.